Our Sourdough Baking Gift Guide - for Sourdough Bakers You Love (updated 2025)

 When you hit a plateau and are ready to upgrade your kit further, the next purchase would be either a thermometer, dutch oven/roaster or a Goldie.

-2. Dutch Oven or Enamel Roaster: A Dutch oven, or roaster is used to bake your bread and to create a humid environment during the first stages of baking.
+• Dutch Oven, Clay Baker or Enamel Roaster: A Dutch oven, or roaster is used to bake your bread and to create a humid environment during the first stages of baking.
 This will give you more oven spring.

-3. Goldie by Sourhouse: When you are ready to keep your starter on a schedule and to keep it most active, Goldie provides a warm, safe home for your starter.
+• Goldie by Sourhouse: When you are ready to keep your starter on a schedule and to keep it most active, the award-winning Goldie provides a warm, safe home for your starter.

 The “Nice-to-Haves”